Jai (2004 Tamil film)

-Jai is a 2004 Indian Tamil-language action film directed by S. Narayan, who had previously worked primarily in Kannada language films.
+Jai is a 2004 Indian Tamil-language action film directed by S. Narayan.
 The film stars Prashanth and Anshu, while the former's father Thiagarajan, along with Rajkiran, Bhanupriya, and Rajan P. Dev play supporting roles.
 A remake of the 2002 Telugu film Aadi, it was produced by Thiagarajan and has music composed by Mani Sharma.
-Jai was released in January 2004 to negative reviews.
+Jai was released on 14 January 2004 and underperformed at the box office.

 Plot

 Nallamuthu meets Veerapandi, his wife, and eight-year-old son Jai returning from the USA after a long gap.
 Veerapandi's late father was a well-known factionist in that area and owned 4000 acre of land.
 While leaving for USA, Veerapandi gave the responsibility of managing this land to Vajravelu.
 Now back in India, Veerapandi realises that Vajravelu has been misusing his power.
 He wants to donate all his land to the 2000 families staying in that village.
 When Vajravelu learns of this impending charity, he attacks Veerapandi, killing him and his wife.
 Nallamuthu, being a trusted lieutenant of Veerapandi, takes Jai and escapes to the city.
 After the murders, Veerapandi's trusted people are imprisoned for 14 years.

 After 14 years, the now grown up Jai studies in a college and falls in love with Nandhini, who is Vajravelu's daughter.
 Nallamuthu has raised Jai in Chennai as a fun-loving boy, but he grows up as a hot-tempered young lad.
 Completing her studies, Nandhini returns to her hometown.
 Jai comes along with other trusted members of his father who are released from jail.
 Nallamuthu seeks vengeance on Vajravelu and get back all the land so that he can distribute it to the villagers.
 The rest of the film deals with how Jai succeeds in avenging his parents.